AbhinavMadahar/thesis/proposal/outline.md

   - What are the downstream tasks which use commonsense reasoning?
 Why are they important? (one-and-a-half pages)
     - What they are: (one page)
     - Why they're important: (half page)
-- Finding better ways to do commonsense reasoning (four pages)
+- Finding better ways to do commonsense reasoning (four pages; one-hundred twenty sentences)
-  - Explain that this is an example of trunk work
+  - Explain that this is an example of trunk work (five sentences)
-  - Define and describe abductive reasoning
+  - Define and describe abductive reasoning (fifteen sentences)
     - TODO: fill from (Qin et al, 2020)
     - Describe abductive NLI
       - TODO: fill from (Bhagavatula et al, 2020)